 Further, the bond energy is an indicator of the bond strength.
-Stronger bonds are hard to cleave.
+For instance, stronger bonds are hard to cleave.
 Therefore, the bond energies of them are larger.
 On the other hand, weak bonds have small bond energies, and they are easy to cleave.
 Bond energy also indicates the bond distance.
 Higher bond energies mean the bond distance is low (therefore, bond strength is high).
-Further, when the bond energy is low bond distance is higher.
-As mentioned in the introduction electronegativity plays a part in bond formation, hence, electronegativity of the atoms also contributes to the bond energy.
+Furthermore, when the bond energy is low bond distance is higher.
+As mentioned in the introduction electronegativity plays a part in bond formation.
+Hence, the electronegativity of the atoms also contributes to the bond energy.

-Bond Dissociation Energy
+What is Bond Dissociation Energy?

 In this case, the same bond can have different bond dissociation energies depending on the situation.
-For example, there are four C-H bonds in a methane molecule and all the C-H bonds don’t have the same bond dissociation energy.
+For example, there are four C-H bonds in a methane molecule, and all the C-H bonds don’t have the same bond dissociation energy.

-What is the difference between Bond Energy and Bond Dissociation Energy?
+What is the Difference Between Bond Energy and Bond Dissociation Energy?

 Bond energy is the average value of the gas-phase bond dissociation energies (usually at a temperature of 298 K) for all bonds of the same type within the same chemical species.
 However, bond energy and bond dissociation energy are not the same.
 Bond dissociation energy is the standard enthalpy change when a covalent bond is cleaved by homolysis to give fragments; which are usually radical species.
 Therefore, the key difference between bond energy and bond dissociation energy is that bond energy is an average value whereas bond dissociation energy is a particular value for a particular bond.